azdavis/millet/docs/architecture.md

 A small utility crate for formatting.

+### `crates/diagnostic-util`

+A small crate defining primarily the overall `Error` type, which Millet reports to a language client.

 ### `crates/fast-hash`

 A thin wrapper over `FxHash{Map, Set}` with some extra helper functions.
 These types use `FxHasher`, which is a very fast, but not HashDOS-resistant, hashing algorithm used in Firefox and `rustc`.